 So far I’ve concentrated on the Native languages of the American South, especially Muskogee (or Creek), Miccosukee, Koasati, and Choctaw.
 Most of my fieldwork has been in eastern Oklahoma, south Florida, and western Louisiana.
 Much of my work is collaborative.
 On Muskogee, I worked closely with the late Margaret Mauldin and her sister Juanita McGirt, with Chumona Deere and staff at the Muscogee (Creek) Nation, as well as with teachers and staff at the Seminole Nation’s Pumvhakv Immersion School.
 On Miccosukee, I’ve worked with Carol Cypress and Virginia Tommie at the Seminole Tribe’s Ah-Tah-Thi-Ki Museum, and with Jeannette Cypress and Mary Jene Koenes at Ahfachkee School.
 In Louisiana, I’ve collaborated with Linda and Bertney Langley and the Coushatta Heritage Department in seeking to revitalize the Koasati language.
-I have also worked with the Choctaw Nation of Oklahoma on a new dictionary of Choctaw.
+I have also worked with the Choctaw Nation of Oklahoma on a modern dictionary of Choctaw.
 Some W&M students and I also edited a new edition of Cyrus Byington’s Choctaw dictionary.

 I tend to study whatever is unusual about a language.
 That leads me to study everything from phonetics to syntax and language change.
 Studying these specific areas helps me understand language in general and the functional basis of grammatical constructions.
 At W&M, I teach Study of Language, Language Patterns, Linguistic Field Methods, Language Documentation, and Historical Linguistics.
 I have also taught at the University of Michigan, Rice University, Leiden University, the University of Oklahoma, the University of Florida, at CoLang, and at the LSA Summer Linguistic Institute.